aydinkskn/virustotal/README.md

 2-) Edit the vt.py (place apikey instead of "<apikey>")

-3-) You have 2 option for analysis:
+3-) You have 2 options for analysis:

     -Scan a URL

     -Scan URL List

-4-) After scanning, you can view the result with option 3
+4-) After scanning, you can view the result with option "3"

     -Show report